pivotal/docs-tap/scst-store/ingress.hbs.md

 Supply Chain Security Tools (SCST) - Store has ingress support by using Contour's HTTPProxy resources.
 To enable ingress support, a Contour installation must be available in the cluster.

-To change ingress configuration, modify your `tap-values.yaml` when you install a TAP profile.
-Configure the `shared.ingress_domain` property and SCST - Store will automatically use that setting.
+To change ingress configuration, edit your `tap-values.yaml` when you install a Tanzu Application Platform profile.
+Configure the `shared.ingress_domain` property and SCST - Store automatically uses that setting.

 Alternatively, you can customize SCST - Store's configuration under the `metadata_store` property.
 Under `metadata_store`, there are two values to configure the proxy: `ingress_enabled` and `ingress_domain`.